 While it can’t hurt to listen to experts and compare notes with friends (in fact, this is a good idea), punters should do their own research: after all, each punter will be putting his own money on the line.

-And, even when you have “1000% confidence” [sic], remember, above all other things it is absolutely essential not to bet the house.
+And, even when you have “1000% confidence” [sic], remember, above all other things, it is absolutely essential not to bet the house.
+This is a basic when it comes to sports betting for dummies.